The Bury/Bolton ME/CFS Support Group is aimed at supporting ME/CFS sufferers and their carers. There are an estimated 680 sufferers in Bolton and

 Don't forget, we also meet in Harwood and Radcliffe!

-Radcliffe Socials: Our Social Group meets informally on the first Wednesday of each month,
+Radcliffe Socials: Our Radcliffe Social Group meets informally on the first Wednesday of each month,

 Please wear loose, comfortable clothing.
-Contact Olivia on 07746 197511, or email@example.com for more information.
+For further information you can contact our instructor, Julia Silver-Wren, who can be contacted on 01204 394 768 or email@example.com.
 Classes are free due to funding provided by Comic Relief

 Bury/Bolton ME/CFS Service: